Skip to main contentSkip to main navigationSkip to footer content

 Genetics Laboratory

 This course involves both hands-on and computer simulated experiments that cover basic genetics concepts and techniques.
 Student develop hands-on skills in the techniques and tools employed in traditional and modern molecular genetics research, and study development in model organisms.
 Students conduct lab exercises and assignments that apply the scientific method in genetic experiments, hone their writing skills, maintain a scientific research notebook, devise experiments, simulate, problem solve, and critically evaluate and communicate experimental results.
-This laboratory course is intended to accompany BIO 262 Genetics.
+This laboratory course is intended to accompany BIO 262 Genetics

 BIO 273 (3-3-4)